railsbridge/docs/README.md

 #Organizer Instructions

-Slide contents that change with each workshop are contained in three files.
+Slide contents that change with each workshop are contained in three files unders the workshop project.
 The 'hello and welcome, this is when the breaks are' presentation slides are in current.deck.md.
 The 'this is what we will learn today' slides are in welcome.deck.md.
 And the 'this is what we have learned' slides are in closing.deck.md.

 To change those contents, clone this repo, make changes, and then to include your changes in the publicly available repo, send a pull request.